 - Training and Development Specialists - One specialization for human resources professionals, with excellent opportunities for career advancement, is training and development.
 The median job in this field paid $60,360 in 2017, and these positions are expected to grow 11% between 2016 and 2026, faster than the average job.
 In this kind of role, you'd work with executives, managers and employees to determine what skills workers need, and then design, organize and carry out training programs.
 You might lead team-building exercises, develop course materials or create videos for training.
 Online and mobile training programs are a particular area of growing demand.

 - Training and Development Managers - A move into management for training and development specialists comes with a jump in pay, to a median annual salary of $108,250.
-You would typically be able to Professionals can typically make this leap once they have five or more years of job experience, according to the BLS.
+Professionals can typically make this leap once they have five or more years of job experience, according to the BLS.
 In this role, you'd play a strategic part at your firm, planning training programs and helping your team to carry them out.

 - Compensation, Benefits and Job Analysis Specialists - This is a specialty that typically demands some work experience, as well as a bachelor's degree.
 If you're an HR specialist with a knack for research and data analysis, you may find this work is right up your alley.
 The job usually includes learning about and comparing benefit policies and plans, classifying position descriptions to set fair salaries, making sure the company complies with legal requirements and preparing reports on all of this for managers and other HR professionals.
 BLS reports that median pay in this field was $62,680 in 2017.